-It is normal for a heater to eventually need a new belt or a little TLC once a year to make sure everything is running properly, but a well-maintained heating system should work without much mending along the way.
+It is normal for a heating system to eventually need a new belt or a little TLC once a year to make sure everything is running properly, but a well-maintained heater should work without much mending along the way.
 A few signs that your system may be in need of replacing are below:

 - calling the service technician repeatedly for the same concern;